StaticMaster/tdd-student-store-starter/README.md

 - [ ] User can click on the categories (Clothing, food, etc) to filter the product grid by type.
 - [x] User can search for products.
 - [x] User can click on a product in the grid to view additional product details.
 Navigation is via a React Router.
-- [x] User can click to expand the shopping cart in the left navigation.
+- [x ] User can click to expand the shopping cart in the left navigation.
 - [ ] User can click the '+' button on a product cart to increment that product in the shopping cart.
 - [ ] User can click the '-' button on a product cart to increment that product in the shopping cart.
 - [ ] Shopping cart displays a table of products, quantities, subtotal, tax, and total.